-Siding Cost Estimator calculates installation prices for Vinyl, Wood, or Hardie siding, (labor and materials).
+Siding Cost Estimator provides installation prices for vinyl, wood, or James Hardie siding, (labor and materials).

 Roof Slope: When measuring / estimating roof slope, you can either use your judgement or use a 2' level + tape measure to get accurate reading.
 Go into your attic, position the level horizontally, one end against the rafter.
 Then measure the distance from the opposite end of the level, up to the rafter.
 Divide this distance by 2.
 This will be your slope.

 Example: If your distance is 14", the slope is 7 over 12 or just 7.
 Follow the provided diagram.